Labs & Research Groups

 Prof. Sara Pozzi

-The DNNG Laboratory is focused on development of new tools and techniques for the detection and characterization of special nuclear material, such as uranium and plutonium, and narcotics.
+The DNNG Laboratory is focused on the development of new tools and techniques for the detection and characterization of special nuclear materials, such as uranium, plutonium, and narcotics.
 Our research has applications in the areas of nuclear safeguards, nuclear nonproliferation, and homeland security.
 We develop new measurement systems based on scintillation detectors for the detection of neutron and gamma-ray sources.
 DNNG research also focuses on characterizing the properties of new scintillation materials (e.g., efficiency, light output, anisotropic response, etc.), including readout systems to improve pulse-shape discrimination performance.
-The laboratory is equipped with detection systems, electronics, and fast (GHz) digitizers for pulse acquisition.
-In addition, DNNG has developed prototype handheld imaging systems that can detect, locate, and characterize neutron and gamma ray sources.
+This laboratory is used in the senior-graduate laboratory course in detection for nuclear non-proliferation, NERS 535.
+See also: the DNNG Labs and the Consortium for Monitoring, Technology, and Verification (MTV).

-The layout of the LINAC laboratory in the Nuclear Engineering Laboratory (NEL) building is shown in the Figure below.
-This approximately 2,000 ft2 laboratory houses a Varian M9 LINAC along with associated detection systems.
-The Varian M9 is a commercially available LINAC that accelerates electrons up to 9 MeV onto a high-Z converter material to produce X-rays.
+This approximately 2,000 ft2 laboratory houses a Varian M9 electron LINAC and associated detection systems.
+The Varian M9 is a commercially available LINAC that accelerates electrons up to 9 MeV onto a high-Z converter material to produce X-rays with a Bremsstrahlung spectrum up to 9 MeV.
 The accelerator is contained in a room in the corner of the lab whose walls act as additional collimation for the X-ray beam.
-After the collimator, the approximately 15 m long beam line is used for active interrogation experiments.
-Additionally, the beam line is used to perform time-of-flight characterization of the photonuclear reaction products.
+After the collimator, the approximately 15 m long beamline is used for active interrogation experiments.
+Additionally, the beamline is used to perform time-of-flight characterization of the photonuclear reaction products.
 This facility enables active interrogation experiments using a variety of targets available on campus, including depleted uranium, lead, and tungsten.

-In the Scintillator Laboratory we melt-cast new scintillators, such as organic glass.
+At the Michigan Scintillator Laboratory, we melt-cast new scintillators, such as new plastic and organic glass scintillators.
 The laboratory is equipped with fume hoods, scientific ovens, and other relevant equipment.
 We also develop multi-detector arrays to characterize the emissions from nuclear fission.
 Specifically, we have recently designed and developed a spherical array of 40 organic stilbene detectors and a custom fission chamber in collaboration with Argonne National Laboratory.

 Neutron Science Laboratory